zultron/mk-builder-2/README.md

 This builds a Docker image with the needed dependencies to cross-build Machinekit Debian packages for `armhf` architecture.

+It is suitable for use either interactively on a workstation or in automated build environments like Travis CI.

 Right now, this build method is still under evaluation.
 While it does produce packages, they have not been tested.